-which is a standard performance metric for constrained non-convex settings.
-Moreover, in the convex setting, we use the suboptimality gap function, i.e., $\ell(\bx)-\ell(\bx^*)$. \end{definition}
+Next, we present essential properties of the bilevel problem in \eqref{eq:bilevel} based on the aforementioned assumptions.
+Firstly, through standard analysis under Assumption \ref{assum:lower}, it is evident that the optimal solution trajectory of the lower-level problem denoted as $\by^*(\bx)$, is Lipschitz continuous, as previously discussed in \cite{ghadimi2018approximation}.

-Before proposing our method, we state some important properties related to problem \ref{eq:bilevel} based on the assumptions above:\\ (I) A standard analysis reveals that given Assumption \ref{assum:lower}, the optimal solution trajectory of the lower-level problem, i.e., $\by^*(\bx)$, is Lipschitz continuous \cite{ghadimi2018approximation}. \\ (II) One of the required properties to develop a method with a convergence guarantee is to show the Lipschitz continuity of the gradient of the single-level objective function.
-In the literature of bilevel optimization, to show this result it is often required to assume boundedness of $\grad_y f(\bx,\by)$ for any $\bx\in \cX$ and $\by\in\reals^m$, e.g., see \cite{ghadimi2018approximation,ji2020provably,hong2020two,akhtar2022projection}.
-In contrast, in this paper, we show that this condition is only required for the gradient map $\grad_y f(\bx,\by)$ when restricted to the optimal trajectory of the lower-level problem.
-In particular, we demonstrate that it is sufficient to show the boundedness of $\grad_y f(\bx,\by^*(\bx))$ for any $\bx\in \cX$ which can be proved using the boundedness of constraint set $\cX$. \\ (III) Using the above results we can show that the gradient of the single-level objective function, i.e., $\grad\ell(\bx)$, is Lipschitz continuous.
-This result is one of the main building blocks of the convergence analysis of our proposed method in the next section.
+Secondly, when aiming to develop a method with a guaranteed convergence, one key requirement is demonstrating the Lipschitz continuity of the gradient of the single-level objective function.
+In bilevel optimization literature, this often necessitates assuming the boundedness of $\grad_y f(\bx,\by)$ for any $\bx\in \cX$ and $\by\in\reals^m$, as seen in \cite{ghadimi2018approximation,yang2021provably,hong2020two,akhtar2022projection}.
+However, in contrast, our paper establishes that this condition is solely required for the gradient map $\grad_y f(\bx,\by)$ when restricted to the optimal trajectory of the lower-level problem.
+Specifically, we demonstrate that it suffices to prove the boundedness of $\grad_y f(\bx,\by^*(\bx))$ for any $\bx\in \cX$, a result derivable from the boundedness of constraint set $\cX$.